 Systems are often created to differentiate between human subjects, and to score or assess them on the basis of factors that are not prohibited grounds of discrimination under the Canadian human rights framework.
-Bias may affect these outputs, but the definition of "biased output" in the proposed Canadian Artificial Intelligence and Data Act would limit the meaning of that term for the purposes of that Act to output that adversely differentiates individuals on grounds prohibited by the Canadian Human Rights Act.
-This seems to preclude any remedy under the regulatory scheme of the Artificial Intelligence and Data Act when the basis of differentiation is not a prohibited ground under the federal human rights statute.
+Bias may affect these outputs, but the definition of "biased output" in the proposed Canadian Artificial Intelligence and Data Act295 would limit the meaning of that term for the purposes of that Act to output that adversely differentiates individuals on grounds prohibited by the Canadian Human Rights Act.296 This seems to preclude any remedy under the regulatory scheme of the Artificial Intelligence and Data Act if the adverse differentiation is not based on a prohibited ground under the federal human rights statute.